blazium-engine/blazium-docs/about/faq.rst

 Comparing GDScript performance to C# is tricky, since C# can be faster in some specific cases.
-The C# *language* itself tends to be faster than GDScript, which means that C# can be faster in situations with few calls to Godot engine code.
+The C# *language* itself tends to be faster than GDScript, which means that C# can be faster in situations with few calls to Blazium engine code.
-However, C# can be slower than GDScript when making many Godot API calls, due to the cost of *marshalling*.
+However, C# can be slower than GDScript when making many Blazium API calls, due to the cost of *marshalling*.
 C#'s performance can also be brought down by garbage collection which occurs at random and unpredictable moments.
-This can result in stuttering issues in complex projects, and is not exclusive to Godot.
+This can result in stuttering issues in complex projects, and is not exclusive to Blazium.

 C++, using :ref:`GDExtension <doc_what_is_gdextension>`, will almost always be faster than either C# or GDScript.
 However, C++ is less easy to use than C# or